cralbers/transposon-annotations-mapping/docs/transposon_anno_workflow/a0_overall_anno_workflow.md

 ---
 # ANNOTATIONS
 ---
-these notes are located at [](https://cralbers.github.io/transposon-annotations-mapping/)
+these notes are located at [Transposon Annotations and Mapping](https://cralbers.github.io/transposon-annotations-mapping/)

 ## annotation workflow
 major steps of the transposon annotation and tracking workflow i used because my file organization is absolutely horrific and I want to learn how to use this obsidian program and also apparently i am accountable for what i did lol.